Lifestyle

 The bags used in the package inserts contain many small, solid beads.
 One gram of silica gel has an internal surface area of 600 to 800 square meters.
 Depending on the ambient temperature and relative humidity, this can bind a gram of up to 36 percent of its own weight to moisture from the ambient air.
 This means that a silica gel bag with a weight of one gram can accumulate (adsorb) up to 0.36 grams of condensation or moisture on the surface.
 The moisture can also be removed from the gel by heating.
 This process is then called Desorption.

-Can you recycle the bags?
+Can you recycle the Silica Gel bags?

 Technically, Silica gel can be used again.
-Silica gel can be dried at 100 to 110 degrees and then used repeatedly.
+It can be dried at 100 to 110 degrees and then used repeatedly.
 With the small pouches that are used as a package insert, however, this makes no sense, because they would first have to be taken from their pouch, which is made of air-permeable fleece, then heated and cooled and filled back into the pouches.

 Diply